semanticdata/forgetful-notes/content/Collections/Free Facts.md

 ---
 title: Free Facts
-description: Compilation of 'Free' Facts.
-They are not fun, but they are free.
+description: "Compilation of 'Free' Facts.
+They are not fun, but they are free."
 compartir: true
 category: Collections
-tags:
+tags: [collection]
-  - collection
 ---
 Compilation of "Free" Facts.
 They are not always fun, but they are free.